therossee/tamagotchi-landtiger/README.md

 Sounds for each animation (start, eating, cuddle) are added, and volume can be adjusted by using the integrated potentiometer.

 ## Note (READ!)
 To use this project, you have to install Keil μVision v5 (any version should be fine) along with ARM compiler version 5 (MANDATORY!!), and open the "sample.uvprojx" file.
-This was fully developed on Keil.
+This was fully developed on Keil, with C libraries for the board.
+ASM was used only to increase stack and heap size.

 ## Further notes